DugiBeat/final-devops-app/README.md

 ├── Jenkinsfile # Jenkins pipeline definition
 ├── AutoRun.sh -
 ├── Cleanup.sh
-├── interactive_ssh_connect.sh #Provides an interactive way to establish an SSH connection └── README.md # You are here
+├── Ssh_connect.sh #Provides an interactive way to establish an SSH connection └── README.md # You are here

 ---